2 December 2025, Update 20 June 2026

 The "reproducibility crisis" describes a systemic failure to deliver valid and verifiable research results.
 Results can often not be reproduced due to imprecisely reported methodology and statistics, lack of transparency and publication pressure.
 Even fundamental assumptions in research may be unreliable1,2 -a situation that undermines trust in science and medicine.

-In order to address barriers preventing widespread implementation of reproducible research practices, a meta-research project funded by the Swiss Clinical Trial Organization (SCTO) and involving the Swiss Clinical Trial Unit (CTU) network reaches out to academic researchers and scientific staff throughout Switzerland.
+In order to address barriers preventing widespread implementation of reproducible research practices, a meta-research project funded by the Swiss Clinical Trial Organisation (SCTO) and involving the Clinical Research Centre (CRC) Network reaches out to academic researchers and scientific staff throughout Switzerland.
 Views from researcher and scientific staff including their requirements with regards to research reproducibility will constitute the basis for developing tools and measures to improve current problems and shortcomings.

 1 Baker, M. (2016).
 1,500 scientists lift the lid on reproducibility.
 Nature 533, 452-454. https://doi.org/10.1038/533452a